All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion

 HDP 1.
 Introduction to Human Development (4)

 This course introduces students to the central issues in the basic areas in human development.
 The course will explain relationships between biological, cognitive, social, and cultural aspects of development across the life span.

 HDP 98.
 Directed Group Study (1–2)

 Directed group study, on a topic or in a field not included in the department curriculum, by arrangement with a faculty member.
 Pass/Not Pass grades only.
 May be taken for credit three times for a maximum of six units.
 Cannot be used toward HDP major credit.
 Prerequisites: lower-division standing, completion of thirty units of UC San Diego undergraduate study, a minimum UC San Diego GPA of 3.0, and a completed and approved form for Special Studies Courses 97, 98, 99.
 Students may enroll for no more than a total of two units in one quarter.

 HDP 99.
 Independent Study in Human Development (2–4)

 Independent study and research under the direction of a human development program, or affiliated, faculty member.
 Pass/Not Pass only.
-Cannot be used towards HDP major credit.
+Cannot be used toward HDP major credit.
 Prerequisites: lower-division standing, completion of thirty units of UC San Diego undergraduate study, a minimum UC San Diego GPA of 3.0, and a completed and approved Special Studies form: UC San Diego Application for Enrollment Special Studies Courses 97, 98, 99.

 HDP 110.
 Brain and Behavioral Development (4)